riccardoperra/statebuilder/README.md

-# rstate
+# statesolid

-`Rstate` is a state management library built on the top of SolidJS reactivity.
+`statesolid` is a state management library built on the top of SolidJS reactivity.

 Rstate allows the user to extend its functionalities with plugins.
 This is the main concept of this state manager.